ucsb-dreamlab/twarc/workedex.md

     python utils/noretweets.py nh_dod.jsonl > nh_dod_noretweets.jsonl

-*Note: for the current dataset, this will just return our original dataset since there are no retweets*
+*Note: for the current dataset, this will just return our original dataset since there are no retweets.
+Usually, however, you would see a difference in the dataset before and after this utility is run.*

 ### _sensitive.py_